 Our responsibilities extend beyond the audit of the financial statements.
 The Code requires auditors to provide judgements and conclusions on dimensions of wider scope public audit.
 During our planning procedures we assessed the College as meeting the definition of a smaller body for the purposes of our wider scope audit consideration.
 As a result of the risks identified following initial audit fieldwork, our assessment was amended and we extended our work to consider financial management and value for money.
-In 2018/19 we have therefore formed judgements and conclusions on all four dimensions of wider scope public audit:
+Our focus has therefore been to provide judgements and conclusions on all four dimensions of wider scope public audit: